We may earn a commission when you buy software.

 Panda is ranked #6 of 28 antivirus brands.

-Panda is an excellent antivirus program in 2024.
+Panda is an excellent antivirus program.
 It has near-perfect anti-malware protection, no impact on the speed of your PC, all the security features you need, and flexible pricing.

 Buy it if you want great protection and customization options.
 You will get anti-malware, anti-phishing, a firewall, a password manager, and an unlimited VPN, which will protect your privacy online.